-In the absence of traditional sanctions to be imposed on Member States involved in the European Employment Strategy, there was a need to attract them into an open co-ordination scheme, thus urging them towards the achievement of common targets.
-The peer review mechanism, an important requirement within the process of co-operation among Member States enhanced by the EC, cannot be described as a traditional sanction.
+IV.
+Monitoring and Sanctioning in the European Employment Strategy mechanism, an important requirement within the process of co-operation among Member States enhanced by the EC, cannot be described as a traditional sanction.
 In the evaluation of National Action Plans (NAPs) the Council wields its institutional powers in its capacity as 'soft regulator'.
-The lack of specific indicators in employment policies - unlike those applied to social inclusion policies within the OMC1299 proved that the analysis of legislation in the process of being enacted or simply announced by national governments as part of their political agendas, had to be based on changing parameters.
+The lack of specific indicators in employment policies - unlike those applied to social inclusion policies within the OMC proved that the analysis of legislation in the process of being enacted or simply announced by national governments as part of their political agendas, had to be based on changing parameters.
 Similarly, the impetus that the Council wanted to give to change existing laws was not inspired by strictly legal criteria and has been abandoned.
-Since 'open' meant that the method had to respect states' prerogatives and competence, the co-ordination could be no more than a mere indication of possible common directions to follow, and not of how to follow them.
+Since 'open' meant that the method had to respect states' prerogatives and competence, the coordination could be no more than a mere indication of possible common directions to follow, and not of how to follow them.
 Consequently, unlike in the co-ordination of macro-economic policies, no real warnings or sanctions could be issued against Member States The request put forward at the Nice Council was to arrange a mid-term review of the Luxembourg process, which began at Lisbon, and to investigate even further into the actual impact of the OMC on national performances.
-The Nice Social Agenda1300 pursued 'quality in work' as an important objective, and so did the Employment Committee, working on quality indicators.1301
+The Nice Social Agenda 23 pursued 'quality in work' as an important objective, and so did the Employment Committee, working on quality indicators.24